-The Canadian Underage Substance Use Prevention (CUSP) Trial is a multi-site, pan-Canadian study that aims to evaluate the long-term effects of PreVenture on preventing risk behaviours that can lead to substance misuse amongst senior high school students.
+The Canadian Underage Substance Use Prevention (CUSP) Trial is a multi-site, pan-Canadian study that aims to evaluate the long-term effects of the PreVenture program on promoting youth mental health and delaying the onset of substance use in senior school students.
 The study is funded by the Canadian Institute of Health Research (CIHR).

 Despite having made some strides towards reducing adolescent drinking rates, illicit substance use and substance use disorders remain significantly above national targets for health promotion and disease prevention in Canada.
 Of particular concern is the emerging prescription drug use crisis in Canada.
 Adolescence and early adulthood is the usual age of onset of prescription drug abuse, with 15-25 year olds reporting the highest and fastest growing rates of prescription drug misuse of any age group in the country.